tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 to be a non-local service, such as when a local network configures a centralized public resolver to handle its DNS operations.

-## Local Use Cases
+## Local Use Cases {#local-use-cases}

 The various use cases for selecting locally-provisioned resolvers require different approaches for deployment and client resolution.
-This list is not exhaustive, but provides guidance on how these scenarios can be achieved using the Adaptive DNS algorithm.
+The following list is not exhaustive, but provides guidance on how these scenarios can be achieved using the Adaptive DNS algorithm.

 ### Accessing Local-Only Resolvable Content